altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 The faces of the staff looked frail.

 "Some of the troops reported insomnia and feeling ill.
-There were also concerns that the tremors might cause the mines to collapse."
+There were also concerns that the tremors might cause the mines to collapse."<br/>

 Weingartner shook his head and said:

 "What nonsense, the mines were excavated by dynamites in the past, the caves wouldn't collapse with just this amount of shock...
 And the walls were actually hit by cannons in previous battles.
 How would cannon fires that couldn't even hit us cause it to collapse.
 Shut the mouths of those saying such nonsense.
-If they want to protest, throw them into the dungeons."
+If they want to protest, throw them into the dungeons."<br/>

-"Yes sir!"
+"Yes sir!"<br/>

 The staff who held that view remained silent.

 A different staff stood up.

 "The scouts had returned from Sierck Fort.
 There is no signs of major reinforcements...
-Yet."
+Yet."<br/>

-"Continue the reconnaissance."
+"Continue the reconnaissance."<br/>

-"Yes sir!"
+"Yes sir!"<br/>

 "Commander, let's attack!
 The opponents are just 2000 strong!
 We have more than 4000 troops!
-We will definitely emerge the victor in an open plain battle!"
+We will definitely emerge the victor in an open plain battle!"<br/>

 "...
-They have the black knight."
+They have the black knight."<br/>

-"What can one man do!?"
+"What can one man do!?"<br/>

 This hot blooded young man was named Zechmeister.